 In most cases, you have one shot at impressing potential buyers.
-Don’t take it personally separate yourself from the personal feelings you have about the home (it’s not your home now, it’s a commodity you intend to market).
-If you were buying the condo, coop or home, what would you think about the home?
+If they aren’t impressed, don’t take it personally.
+Separate yourself from the personal feelings you have about the home; it’s not your home now, it’s a commodity you intend to market.
+If you were buying the condo, coop or home, what would you think of it?
 Take a close look at the condition of your home and stage (prepare) your home (condo or coop) for showings.
 You may be rewarded with a faster sale at a higher price.

 Start with the basics.
 Everything from floors to windows must be spotless (including your appliances).
 Have the apartment professionally cleaned.
 Offensive odors are a BIG turn-off — eliminate bad odor sources.

 Eliminate the clutter.
 Hide small kitchen appliances and other items that are sitting on countertops and tables; remove photographs from table-tops and organize the closets.
 Pack up the bulk of large, personal collections.